bryaneburr/durango-config/docs/index.md

 ## Installation

-Pick the installer that fits your project:
+Durango is available on PyPI as `durango`.
+Use whichever installer matches your workflow:

 ```bash
 # Using uv (recommended)